top of page

 41rzM5Pix1L._SX322_BO1,204,203,200_.jpg

-At the end of WW2, twenty-two surviving members of Hitler’s government were behind bars in Nuremberg Prison, awaiting trial for their part in the most heinous crimes in history.
+At the end of WWII, twenty-two surviving members of Hitler’s government were behind bars in Nuremberg Prison, awaiting trial for their part in the most heinous crimes in history.

 Munich-born Howard Triest fled Nazi Germany on the eve of war.